govindkrishna03/Hacktober_2023/README.md

 # Hacktober-2023
-A repo which has lot of issues, fix it , make pull request , become contributors
+A repo which has lot of issues, fix it , make pull request and become contributors.